 Participate in our FREE program, UNICEF Kid Power!
 UNICEF Kid Power gives kids the power to save lives by connecting their everyday activity to real-world impact.
 Around the world, UNICEF empowers young people to create solutions to real-world problems.
 Across the United States, UNICEF Kid Power gives this same opportunity to kids, empowering them to positively impact their communities.
 By getting active with UNICEF Kid Power, kids unlock therapeutic food that UNICEF delivers to severely malnourished children.
 The more kids move, the more lives they save.
 By participating in hands-on Kid Power experiences, kids learn about the world around them and realize their actions have the power to make a difference.

-Group orders can be rushed by calling 800-FOR-KIDS.
+Group orders can be rushed by calling 1-800-FOR-KIDS.
 However, we can’t handle rush orders for individuals.
-If you need a box in a hurry, use our do-it-yourself printable label found on the Get Your Box page.
+If you need a box in a hurry, our do-it-yourself printable label is coming soon.

-All orders are shipped to arrive before October 30.
+All orders are shipped to arrive before October 30, 2019.
 If you are ordering as a school or a group, please allow up to 5 business days for your order to be processed for shipping.
 Most orders will be shipped via UPS Ground.
 You can track your shipment from your shipping confirmation email.
-If you are ordering as an individual, your boxes will be shipped on October 16th.
-You will receive a tracking number once your boxes have been shipped.
+If you are ordering as an individual, these orders will begin to be packed and shipped on October 16th in the order in which they were received.
 On rare occasions, boxes may get lost by mistake during shipment.
-Please contact customer service at 800-FOR-KIDS if you believe your package is lost and need a replacement.
+Please contact customer service at 1.800.FOR.KIDS if you believe your package is lost and need a replacement.

 Do not send cash through the mail.
-You can take coins to a local Coinstar machine, or make an equivalent donation with for the amount collected using your credit card at our Trick-or-Treat for UNICEF page or by sending a check and donation form to Trick-or-Treat for UNICEF
+You can take coins to a local Coinstar® machine or make an equivalent donation with for the amount collected using your credit card at our Trick-or-Treat for UNICEF page or by sending a check and donation form to Trick-or-Treat for UNICEF

 125 Maiden Lane

 New York, NY 10038